top of page

 Making merit in temple and buddhist monks chanting blessings at a traditional Thai wedding ceremony, with the couple seated in front.

-2. Khan Maak Procession (The Groom’s Arrival)
+1. Khan Maak Procession – Groom’s ceremonial arrival.

 Close-up of Sin Sod gifts, including cash, gold, and symbolic valuables, in a beautifully decorated tray.